mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 # SDP Signalling

+QUIC is a connection-based protocol that supports connectionless transmissions of DATAGRAM frames within an established connection.
+As noted above, demultiplexing DATAGRAMS intended for different purposes is up to the application using QUIC.

+There are three necessary steps to carry out jointly between the communicating peers to enable RTP over QUIC:

+1. The peers need to decide whether to establish a new QUIC connection or whether to re-use an existing one.
+In case of establishing a new connection, the initiator and the responder (client and server) need to be determined.
+Signaling for this step MUST follow {{!RFC4572}}
+   on SDP attributes for connection-oriented media.

+2. The peers must provide a mapping of RTP sessions to flow identifiers, which is conceptually similar to signaling port numbers for demultiplexing.
+To this end, all media specified in SDP to use the same QUIC connection MUST share a common c= line to signal the IP address and MUST all use the same port number -- that of the QUIC connection -- in the m= line.

+   Flow identifiers MUST be treated independently for each direction of transmission, so that an endpoint MAY choose its own flow identifies and only uses SDP to inform its peer which RTP sessions use which flow identifiers.

+   To this end, SDP MUST be used to indicate the repsective flow identifiers for RTP and RTCP of the different RTP sessions (for which we borrow inspiration from {{!RFC3605}}).

+   **TODO:** check {{!RFC8122}} {{!RFC8843}}

+3. The peers MUST agree, for each RTP session, where or not to apply RTP/RTCP multiplexing.
+   If multiplexing RTP and RTCP shall take place on the same flow identifier, this MUST be indicated using the attribute a=rtcp-mux.

+   If RTP/RTCP multiplexing is used, the flow identifiers for the RTP and the RTCP flows MUST be identical.

 > **TODO:** Describe how SDP can be used to setup session, e.g. assign flow IDs.

 > **TODO:** How to deal with different applications using Datagrams on the same QUIC connection?